sneham-boop/colourly/README.md

 # Colourly

 Colourly is a simple full-stack application inspired by the amazing tool created by [Coolers](https://coolors.co/palettes/trending "Coolers page").
-It allows users to create their own colour palettes, see what otehrs have created, save their favourites, delete pelettes, etc. Everyone can see all the palettes, however, to create, save or delete your own pelettes you must sign in or create an account.
+It allows users to create their own colour palettes, see what others have created, save their favourites, delete pelettes, etc. Everyone can see all available palettes, however, to create, save or delete your own pelettes you must sign in or create an account.
 For the purpose of testing the application, I have offered two test accounts to log in.

 HTML, CSS3, JQuery have been used to create the front-end.
 Express, Node and PostgreSQL have been used to setup the backend and database.
 You can view a live deployed version of Colourly [here](https://coolors.co/palettes/trending "Deployed version").
 However, if you are interested in setting this up on your own machine, I have described the process to do this below.